ronimizy/FluentSpreadsheets/README.md

 of header data that prototypes will use from general header data.

 You also can implement `IPrototypeSegmentHeaderCustomizer<TData>` and customize header component (all header components in an `HStack`), all changes allowed, except ones that will increase header's width.

-### PrototypeHeaderRowSegmentBase

-Works like PrototypeSegmentBase, but there is no footer and you must implement \
-`IEnumerable<TDestinationHeaderData> Select(TSourceHeaderData source)`

 ### SheetBuilder